Showcase consumer ratings

 - If you need to opt out: When consumer ratings show, it’s likely that you’ll see a higher clickthrough rate.
-If you need to opt out of showing consumer ratings with your ads, contact us.
+If you need to opt out of showing consumer ratings with your ads, you can disable an automated extension.

 Let's say you'd like to see how your ads with consumer ratings perform, like the number of clicks or impressions that occurred when they appeared with your ad.
 You can review your performance data with the automated extensions report .Monitor your automated extensions performance

 You can analyze the performance of ads that contain a type of automated extension from the Ad extensions tab.
 The "Clicks" column counts clicks on your ad headline when your automated extensions appeared with it.

 Here's how to see your performance data:

 - Select a campaign with automated extensions.
 Then, click the Ad extensions tab.

 - Choose View: Automated extensions from the View drop-down menu.